 Project Summary Page

-Three download buttons in the top right corner of the screen allow the user to download the entire project dataset, along with the associated project metadata:
+Four buttons in the top right corner of the screen allow the user to explore or download the entire project dataset, along with the associated project metadata: